 DINNER WITH OTHERS

 It started in a coffee shop in Everett, Washington.
-Unity in Lynnwood’s then Board Chair Nadine Pierre, Associate Minister Rev. Nina Clark, and Spiritual Director Dr. Richard Loren Held met to give rise to an idea.
+Unity in Lynnwood’s then Board Chair Nadine Pierre, Associate Minister Rev. Nina Clark, and Senior Minister Dr. Richard Loren Held met to give rise to an idea.
 Central to that idea was the human tendency to fear the other (in any of its countless forms) resulting in a clumsiness at best, or an outright inability at worst, to have meaningful conversation.

 And in that clumsiness or inability, the fear goes unchallenged and the chasm among members of a single human family widens.